isi-usc-edu/pyLIQTR/README.md

 <h2> Installation and Environment Setup </h2>
 It is recommended that conda is used to manage the environment.
 A yaml file is included to facilitate this.

-- Create and activate the environment:
+- Create and activate a baseline conda environment:

-        conda env create -n <Environment Name> --file pyQSP_env.yml
+        conda create -n <Environment Name> python=3.8

         conda activate <Environment Name>
+- Install the pyLIQTR package

+        pip install .

 - Install MPSolve polynomial solver, which is used in the angle generation algorithm.
 Instructions for installation can be found here: https://numpi.dm.unipi.it/software/mpsolve
-- Install the pyQuantumAlgos package

-        pip install .

 <h2> Overview of Examples Included as Jupyter Notebooks </h2>